 Grow lights are now in use.
 I am using CFL T5 grow lights.
 Each tube is 4 foot long and is 54 watts in power.
 The light spectrum is 6400k or kelvins.
 Sometimes this is referred to as a blue light.
 Try not to worry about this as chillies are pretty much colour blind.
 More importantly it is quite close to daylight colour.
 That is what matters the most.
 These are reasonably cheap, easy to find and replace and provide good results.

-The lights are a good distance from the young seedlings, so as not to fry them.
+The lights are a good distance from the young seedlings, so as not to dry them out.
+Around 15-20 cm, at the moment.